-As you can see in the image on page 18, plagiarism is more complex than you might originally think.
+As you can see in the image further down, plagiarism is more complex than you might originally think.
 Questions that you may have asked yourself or discussed might include: Can you be original?
 Is common knowledge the same for everybody?
 We are all inspired by other sources, how can you track all that?